SOLAS-TTRPG/SOLAS/Tricks.md

 ## Chromatic Orb
 *Range: 9 Tiles*
 *R4 Choose*
 You hurl a small sphere of energy at a creature that you can see within range.
-You choose acid, cold, fire, lightning, poison, or thunder for the damage.
+You choose acid, cold, fire, lightning, poison, or thunder for the damage type.

 ## Hex
+***Concentration***
 *Range: 9 Tiles*
 You place a curse on a creature that you can see within range.
-Until the end of your next turn, you get advantage on all attacks and tricks with that creature as the target.
+Until concentration ends, you get to add 1R on all attacks and tricks with that creature as the target.

 ## Inflict Wounds
 *Range: 1 Tile*
-*R6 Necrotic*
+*R5 Necrotic*
 Your touch causes a creature to be wracked with decay.

 ## Inspire